mavryk-network/mavryk-signatory/docs/ledger.md

 # Ledger vault

 Connect the ledger device to the system in which signatory is running.
-Install tezos-wallet and tezos-baker apps from [ledger live](https://www.ledger.com/ledger-live/download).
+Install mavryk-wallet and mavryk-baker apps from [ledger live](https://www.ledger.com/ledger-live/download).

 Note: Developer mode might be needed to install baker app.
 [Ledger Developer mode](https://developers.ledger.com/docs/live-app/developer-mode/#:~:text=To%20activate%20the%20Developer%20mode,Live%20version%202.32%20and%20above.)